GiorgosKrg/Exercises/README.md

-## small exercises
+## Exercises

-Not actual projects.
-Just some small exercises.
+Not actual projects, just some exercises.